-\\ Represents shares issuable under the 2006 Stock Incentive Plan which was adopted by the board of directors subject to stockholder approval.
+\\ Represents shares issuable under the 2006 Stock Incentive Plan which was adopted by the board of directors.
+The 2006 Stock Incentive Plan was subsequently approved by our stockholders on January 8, 2007.

 MARKET FOR COMMON EQUITY AND RELATED STOCKHOLDER MATTERS